Trial Length, Pricing, and Rationally Inattentive Customers: Extension: Paid Trials and the Dilution Principle

 \section{Extension: Paid Trials and the Dilution Principle}

 We now extend the baseline model to consider a more general contract that includes a non-zero introductory price, $P_0 > 0$.
-This is a common strategy in many markets, seen in offers like "\$1 for the first three months" for streaming services or discounted first-year fees for credit cards.
+This is a common strategy in many markets, seen in offers like "\$1 for the first three months" for news subscription services (e.g., the New York Times, The Washington Post) or discounted first-year fees for credit cards.
 The introduction of an upfront fee fundamentally changes the firm's problem by adding a screening dimension to the contract, which interacts in a non-trivial way with the attention-exploitation mechanism.
 The contract is now a triplet $C=(T, P_0, P)$, and the firm must jointly optimize all three components.
-This extension allows us to understand the strategic choice between offering a "free trial" versus a "paid trial."
+This extension allows us to understand the strategic choice between offering a "free trial" and a "paid trial."